California Seller of Travel (Travel Agent) Bonds

 Seller of Travel Bonds are required by the California Department of Justice for travel agents, tourism professionals and other parties involved in facilitating travel arrangements for consumers in California.
 Seller of Travel Bonds provide protection to consumers in the event of fraud, misrepresentation, or contractual breach by the agent.
 The bond amounts required by the Department vary for each applicant.
 Please confirm the specific bond amount required for your agency with the Department prior to requesting a quote.

-What Does a Seller of Travel Bond Protect Against?
+Why is a California Seller of Travel Bond Required?

 The conditions of the bond are set forth in the California Business and Professions Code section 17550.11.
 Any passenger who sustains a monetary loss as a result of any violation of Article 2.6 by a Seller of Travel may bring an action against both the principal and the surety on this bond.